exactly-once/Home/content/posts/model-checking-exactly-once.md

 * Message are picked from the queue and processed concurrently by the handlers
 * Logical messages are duplicated

-The main goal of the specification is to enable model checking that the system behaves in the exactly-once way:
+The main goal of the specification is to enable model checking that the system behaves in the exactly-once way.

-> (...) we want an endpoint to produce observable side-effects equivalent to some execution in which each logical message gets processed exactly-once.
-Equivalent meaning that it’s indistinguishable from the perspective of any other endpoint.[^4]

 #### Scafolding